iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Activation patterns are not a constant in the non-convex problem

 Our non-convex problem is equivalent to a convex and well-specified optimization problem with constraints.
-The global optima might be the same, but training the network gradient descent almost always leads to a local minimum.
+The global optima might be the same, but training the network with gradient descent almost always leads to a local minimum.
 Because there are too many activations to consider them all, the convex problem will also only find a local minimum.
 However, it is not clear if they find the same local minimum.

 Activation patterns can and will change during gradient descent in the non-convex problem.
 In some cases, this shifting is useful because the new activation patterns allow for a better global minima.
 To verify this, we monitor the number of unique activation patterns used by the network at each step of a gradient descent.
 If two neurons have the same activation pattern (_i.e._ they activate and deactivate the same data points), we would only count one.